nul800sebastiaan/YubiKey2Factor/README.md

 2. Make sure to install with nuget google authenticator dll.
 3. After the umbraco is loading, make sure that the table TwoFactor was create on your database.
 This table will stored your users and manage whether it need 2fa or not.
+4. All the relevant code is in the folder of App_plugins/2FactorAuthentication and on the root folder: 2FactorAuthentication.